backstage/backstage/docs/references/glossary.md

 JSON Web Token.

-A popular JSON based token format that is commonly encrypted and/or signed, see [en.wikipedia.org/wiki/JSON_Web_Token](https://en.wikipedia.org/wiki/JSON_Web_Token)
+A popular JSON based token format that is commonly encrypted and/or signed, see [the Wikipedia article](https://en.wikipedia.org/wiki/JSON_Web_Token) for more details.

 ## Kind

 Classification of an [entity](#Entity) in the Backstage Software Catalog, for example _service_, _database_, and _team_.

+## Kubernetes (CNCF Project)

+An open-source system for automating deployment, scaling, and management of containerized applications.

-## Kubernetes Plugin
+## Kubernetes (Backstage plugin)

-A plugin enabling configuration of Backstage on a Kubernetes cluster.
-Kubernetes plugin has been promoted to a Backstage core feature.
+A core Backstage plugin enabling a service owner-focused view of Kubernetes resources.

 ## Local Package